 Sources of data

 I collected this data from phdstipends.com.
 The PhD stipend information is willingly shared by the PhD students.
 The data is publicly available at phdstipends.com.

 No information is collected regarding any individual.
 The submitter’s anonymity is maintained on this platform.
 You can read more about the anonymity of the submitters, sharing of PhD stipends, and other common questions here.

 To maintain consistency and provide a fair comparison between PhD stipend offers, I used the following criteria:

 - PhD stipend is assumed to be a pre-tax amount.
 As many of the entries did not include any tax deduction information.
 PhD stipend is taxed if it is compensation for some work (assistantships) and on the other hand, it is tax-free if it is not paid against any work (fellowships).
 I explained the PhD stipend in the US in detail here.
 I hope you will find the infographics in this post useful.

-- To ensure the updated information only 1st year PhD stipends were included from the academic year 2020-2021, 2021-2022, 2022-2023 for comparison.
+- To ensure the updated information only 1st year PhD stipends were included from the academic year 2022-2023.

 - Only those stipends were included that were reported correctly.
 Any entry with mistakes and errors was excluded.

 - In the case of the same stipend by two universities, the inclusion was decided on living wage ratio e.g., the minimum stipend will be assigned to the lower living wage ratio stipend.